JosiahLal/The-Tech-Academy-Basic-C-Sharp-Projects.-/README.md

 # Blackjack Game Assignment
 This project included a long process of watching tutorials about creating a blackjack console-based application and answering two questions about the code.
 This was a very long and stressful process but I am glad I completed it in the end.

+# Final Assignment
+The Student Database project was very challenging.
+The Student Database project creates a simple console application that uses Entity Framework to manage student data.
+It defines a Student class with properties like StudentId, Name, and Age, and stores the student information in a SQL database, adding a new student and retrieving their details.